Are you searching for a reliable way to trade bullish trends? One such pattern is the bull pennant pattern.

 Step 1: Identify the Trend

-The first step in trading forex with the bull pennant pattern is identifying an uptrend.
+The first step in trading the bull pennant pattern is identifying an uptrend.
 We are looking for a single or series of upward price breaks to do so.
 If price action is disjointed, it’s essential that a price bar or series of price bars are moving in the same direction with an upward trajectory.

 Once an uptrend is spotted, a trend line is drawn.
 The bullish trend line is the flag pole for our pennant.